nballou/gaming-confounds/ms.typ

 === Loss-related grief (??
 Playtime, #redDown Wellbeing)

 Participants commonly cited the loss of a loved one as a factor impacting both playtime and wellbeing.
-While loss events were always negative for wellbeing, participants reported that they sometimes caused increased gaming, and sometimes decreased gaming.
-For example, some players describe turning to games as a primary means of coping with the grief or stress:
+While loss events were always negative for wellbeing, they sometimes caused increased and sometimes decreased gaming.
+For example, some players described turning to games as a primary means of coping with the grief or stress:

 #quote[
   A family member passed away so to avoid being depressed I've been sleeping all day and gaming all night, I've nearly lost relationships due to this because its the one thing that takes my mind off every thing. _(P2249194, man, 22)_